duitkupg/woocommerce-gateway-duitku/readme.txt

 = 2.11.13 May 08, 2025 =
 - Add new payment BNI QRIS
+- Update Setting from Endpoint input to Environment dropdown
+- Update URL for payment MG to use V2 Inquiry

 = 2.11.12 Feb 25, 2025 =
 - Add new payment Nusapay QRIS